 Many New Zealanders will be familiar with the term "leaky buildings" which can affect some properties built between the late 1980s and mid-2000s.
-Historic claims continue to be a challenge for local government and each case turns on a unique combination of facts and legal principles.
 Recent caselaw in Aotearoa New Zealand provides examples where the developers, builders and other persons who were primarily responsible for designing and constructing the buildings in question have often been wound up or declared bankrupt.
-Local authorities often face alleged liability for the entire claim, under the principle of joint and several liability.
-Councils often find themselves as "the last person standing" in these cases, which results in Council being held liable for amounts well in excess of its actual proportion of fault or blame.
 Council has experienced an increase in the number and quantum of claims against it by property owners relating to weather tightness and other building defects; and a material increase in the operational expenditure by Council to defend and resolve such claims.
 Council's overriding objective is to resolve such claims in a way that minimises the financial impact on ratepayers now and in the future.